jmbertin/jmbertin/README.md

 [Minitalk](https://github.com/jmbertin/Minitalk) - 42 school curriculum.
 It's a unique communication system built on UNIX signals.
 This lightweight server-client application allows for a simple and direct means of interprocess communication through customized handling of SIGUSR1 and SIGUSR2 signals.

+[Malloc](https://github.com/jmbertin/Malloc) - 42 school curriculum.
+In this project, we have implemented our own versions of the `malloc`, `free`, and `realloc` functions to dynamically manage memory in C programs.

 ----

 ### Security projects